The-Marcy-Lab-School/linting-grammarly-practice/README.md

 * A **linter** or linting tool is the specialized tool for performing linting analysis.

 ## Linting

+Take a look at the file `src/index.js` — it has functional code but it is riddled with *code quality* errors.
+There are 22 total errors according to our style guide!

+What is the most effective and efficient way to fix them?

 **Linting** is the automated process of analyzing source code for potential errors, bugs, stylistic inconsistencies, and suspicious constructs.
 This analysis is performed by a specialized tool called a "linter" or "linting tool."